 8. Add Tempo Runs

-Tempo runs involve 10-45 minute runs at a steady pace that should be slower than your default.
+Tempo runs involve 10-45 minute runs at a slower pace that should be slower than your default.
 Tempo runs push you to reach your anaerobic threshold, which is simply the exertion point at which your body begins to produce lactic acid.
-By improving your endurance and speed with tempo runs, it’ll take longer and longer for you to reach this threshold.
+By improving your running speed and endurance with tempo runs, it’ll take longer and longer for you to reach this threshold.

-As you undergo longer and more varied tempo runs, you will be able to train your body to run faster and longer.
+As you undergo longer and more varied tempo runs, you will be able to train your body to run at a faster speed for longer.
 It’s important to note that your tempo run pace should feel challenging but sustainable.
 You should be running just hard enough that you wouldn’t be able to carry a conversation.

 9. Jump Rope